South Korea's opposition party vows to impeach acting president - Local News 8

 Associated Press

-SEOUL, South Korea (AP) — South Korea’s main opposition party said Tuesday it will seek to impeach acting leader Han Duck-soo after he missed an opposition-set deadline to approve independent investigations into impeached President Yoon Suk Yeol and his wife.
+SEOUL, South Korea (AP) — South Korea’s main liberal opposition party said Tuesday it will seek to impeach acting leader Han Duck-soo, as Seoul grapples with the turmoil set off when impeached President Yoon Suk Yeol made a short-lived declaration of martial law.

+The country’s political parties are now tussling over how to run investigations into that decision, as well as separate allegations against Yoon’s wife.

+The opposition Democratic Party, which has a majority in parliament, wants independent investigators, and gave Han until Tuesday to approve bills appointing them.

-If realized, Han’s impeachment would further deepen South Korea’s political tumult and worries by neighboring countries caused by Yoon’s stunning Dec.
-3 martial law declaration and ensuing impeachment.
-Han, the country’s No. 2 official, has taken over presidential powers and duties since Yoon’s impeachment.
+Impeaching Han would further deepen political chaos and worries by neighboring countries.
+Han, the country’s No. 2 official, has taken over the president’s powers since Yoon’s impeachment.
 If he’s impeached too, the finance minister is next in line.

-Filling the court’s three empty posts could make conviction more likely, as it requires the support of six of the court’s nine possible members.
+Filling the Constitutional Court’s three empty posts could make conviction more likely, as it requires the support of six of the court’s possible full nine members.

-The Democratic Party also demanded that Han approve by Tuesday bills calling for the appointments of special prosecutors to investigate Yoon for rebellion over his marital law decree, and his wife for corruption and other allegations.
+The Democratic Party demanded that Han approve bills calling for special prosecutors to investigate Yoon for rebellion over his marital law decree, and his wife for corruption and other allegations, by Tuesday.

-But Han didn’t do so during Tuesday’s Cabinet Council meeting, calling for the ruling and opposition parties to negotiate.
+Han didn’t put the bills on the agendas for Tuesday’s Cabinet Council meeting, calling for the ruling and opposition parties to negotiate more.

 Democratic Party floor leader Park Chan-dae responded that there’s no room for negotiations about a Yoon investigation, and that his party would begin steps toward an impeachment at once.